almostearthling/when-command/support/docs/install.md

 5. install **whenever** using the **When** installation tool: `when tool --install-whenever`
 6. launch the configuration utility, by typing `when config` on the command line: create a task and a condition of your choice, and save the configuration file by clicking the _Save_ button.
 The [simple trace](tutorial.md#simple-trace) example in the tutorial can be a good choice to verify that everything works as expected.

+:::{warning}
+Depending on how recent is the Windows installation, an error box may show up when you first start **When** by clicking one of the provided icons, reporting that the _VCRUNTIME140.dll_ and/or _MSVCP140.dll_ are missing: in this case, the latest supported _Visual C++ Redistributable Files_ (64 bit version) needs to be [downloaded and installed](https://aka.ms/vc14/vc_redist.x64.exe) ([source](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)).
+Thereafter, there is no need to reinstall **When** nor **whenever**, and the application should run without errors.
+:::

 Once a configuration is available, the resident application can be started from the command line using the `when start` command.
 A shortcut can be created as described [below](#create-application-icons).
 On Windows, the `when-bg` command can be used instead of `when` to launch the application _detached_ from a console window.

-:::{warning}
-Depending on how recent is the Windows installation, the latest supported _Visual C++ Redistributable Files_ (64 bit version) might need to be [downloaded and installed](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version).
-:::

 ## Linux